 In addition, gray divorce is so high now because social stigma has drastically changed regarding divorce.
 Baby boomers grew up in the 50s, 60s, and 70s - a time when divorce rates were significantly lower than today because of the negative social stigma it.
 Now, it is much more common and socially acceptable to get a divorce, and many are much more open to exploring this option.

-What a Family Law Attorney Can Do For You
+What a Family Law Team Can Do For You

 Your lawyer will ensure that there is a full accounting of the assets.
 There should be no major purchases or sales of assets that you hold together during the divorce, nor should there be any attempt to transfer funds from joint bank accounts.
 Your attorney will take the steps necessary to monitor and thwart any attempt to carry out such action.

 If you are about to get a divorce, make sure you take prompt legal action.
-Don’t hesitate to call Law Offices of Donald P. Schweitzer today to better understand your options.
+Don’t hesitate to call Schweitzer Law Partners today to better understand your options.